TV Slagalica: Programming

 TV Slagalica is aired according to seasons.
 Each season has 61 episodes and in each show there are 2 contestants.
 The contestants are chosen by a test conducted before the quiz is filmed.
-Out of the total 61 episodes in each season, 40 are qualifier shows for the quarter finals and 21 episodes are for those that have won in the previous forty episodes competing for a spot in the top 8.
+Out of the total 61 episodes in each season, 40 are qualifier shows for the quarter-finals and 21 episodes are for those that have won in the previous forty episodes, competing for a spot in the top 8.
 Each contestant gets an award even if they are defeated by their opponent.
 Each episode starts with the host announcing the episode number and current season and introducing the contestants.
-The introduction used to include the supervisor Milka Canić that welcomed the viewers with the, now iconic, greeting: Good evening.
+The introduction used to include the supervisor Milka Canić that welcomed the viewers with the now iconic, greeting: Good evening.

 Ratings

-Even though the quiz show is not as high tech as others, TV Slagalica has managed to bring in a high ratings for its network averaging approximately 1.5 million viewers on work days.
+Even though the quiz show is not as high-tech as others, TV Slagalica has managed to bring in a high rating for its network.
+According to the Time Use Surveys conducted in 2021 and 2022 by the Statistical Office of Serbia around 5 percent of man and women in Serbia say that they regularly watch TV Slagalica.
+The show is more popular with older demographics, that aged 65 or more, with 10.25 percent of man and 9.51 percent of women watching the show regularly.